mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 I've been developing an effective writing and publishing workflow for my blog over the past eight years.

-In this lesson, I'll show you all the tools I use in the process of coming up with ideas, writing a first draft, editing, publishing, and sharing.
+In this lesson, I'll show you all the tools I use in my writing process.
+I'll share my entire creative process, showing real examples of how my blog posts evolved from idea to first draft to front page success.

 ## What's not covered: Grammar

-While I do love grammar and try to obey its sometimes maddening rules, this is not a course about grammar.
+While I do love grammar and try to obey its maddening rules, this is not a course about grammar.

-In lesson four, I'll cover some techniques to strengthen your writing and catch careless errors, but this course is more about connecting your writing with an audience rather than the craft of writing itself.
+In lesson four, I'll cover techniques to strengthen your writing and catch careless errors, but this course is more about connecting your writing with an audience rather than the craft of writing itself.

 ## Class schedule

-The class will meet in one 90-minute session per week for six weeks.
+The class will meet once per week in 90-minute sessions.
+There are six sessions total.

-I'm going to finalize the schedule once I get everyone's availability, but we'll meet either Wednesdays, Thursdays, or Fridays at 10am, 1pm, or 4pm ET.
+I'm going to finalize the schedule once I get everyone's availability, but we'll meet either Wednesdays, Thursdays, or Fridays at 10 AM, 1 PM, or 4 PM ET.

 ## Class size